roytrust/programming/security.md

 ### SAML2 - Federated Identity - Security Assertion Markup Language
 * Fetures: Cross-demain single sign-on (SSO), identity federation.
 * IdP (identity provider), identity federation

+#### SAML terms
+* **Subject** - An entity about which security information will be exchanged.
+Usually a person, can be any entity.
+* **SAML Assertion** - An XML-based message that contains security information about a subject.
+* **SAML Profile** - A specification that defines how to use SAML messages for a business use case such as cross-domain single sign-on.
+* **Identity Provider** - A fole defined for the SAML cross-domain single sign-on profile.
+An identity provider is a server which issues SAML assertions about an authenticated subject, in the context of cross-domain single sign-on.
+* **Service Provider** - Delegates authentication to an IdP and relies on information about an authenticated subject in a SAML assertion issued by an IdP in the context of corss-domain single sign-on.
+* **Trust Relationship** - An agreement between a SAML service provider and a SAML IdP whereby the service provider trusts assertions issued by the IdP.
+* **SAML Protocol Binding** - A description of how SAML message elements are mapped on to standard communication protocols, such as HTTP, for transmission between service providers and identity providers.
+In practice, SAML request and response messages are typically sent over HTTPS using either HTTP-Redirect or HTTP-POST, using HTTP-Redirect and HTTP-POST bindings, respectively.